-- Final diagnostic photographs and/or panoramic radiograph; - Final diagnostic study models or diagnostic digital study models must be taken and
+- Final diagnostic photographs and/or panoramic radiograph; - Final diagnostic study models or diagnostic digital study models must be taken and be available upon request.

 If this is not received, reimbursement provided may be recovered until required documentation is submitted.

 Behavior Not Conducive to Favorable Treatment Outcomes